 A survey of ancient societies from classical Greece and Rome through Medieval Europe.
 Emphasis will be placed on the formation of ancient civilizations and the development of religious thought and institutions (to 1300).
-Prerequisite: Eligibility for ENG 101 or ENG 101W.
+Prerequisite: Eligibility for ENG 101W.

 HIS 102 WESTERN CIVILIZATION II